Edna's Version (My favorite):

 In the bowl of a heavy-duty electric mixer, fitted with the dough hook, mix all other dough ingredients.

-Cover the bowl with a kitchen towel and set the dough to rise in a warm, draft-free place until doubled in bulk, 1½ to 2 hours, depending on the environment.
+Place in a deep bowl, cover with a kitchen towel and set the dough to rise in a warm, draft-free place until doubled in bulk, 1-1½ hours, depending on the environment.

-Punch the dough down to deflate it, then let it raise one more times.
+Punch the dough down to deflate it, then let it rise one more time.
 Depending on the environment, this second raisings can take from 20 minutes to 45 minutes.

 Combine filling ingredients.
 To a smooth paste.